Handling of styles and structure indicators for the SAI.

-- Skip ScML Paragraph: Skip paragraphs that are already composed with ScML styles.
+- Skip ScML Paragraph: Skip paragraphs that are already scribed with ScML styles.

 - Skip Likely <p> Paragraph: Skip paragraphs that are likely to end up as <p> body paragraphs based on the paragraph formatting.
-Remaining paragraphs can usually be converted to <p> paragraphs by the Refiner at the end of composition once all non-<p> paragraph types have been composed.
+Remaining paragraphs can usually be converted to <p> paragraphs by the Refiner at the end of scribing once all non-<p> paragraph types have been scribed.

 - Next Paragraph Formatting Group: Move the selector to the next acceptable paragraph group without applying styles based on the current autoselect settings.